-CRD V requires a concise risk statement approved by the Executive Committee describing the institution's overall risk profile associated with business strategy.
-The Bank has a low risk appetite.
-This is evidenced in a whole book average LTV c50%, 97% of lending within risk grades 1-5 and very low levels of arrears.
+CRD V requires a concise risk statement approved by the Executive Committee describing the institution's overall risk profile associated with its business strategy.
+The Bank has a low-risk appetite, particularly toward credit risk.
+This is evidenced within the lending portfolio with a whole book average LTV of c45%, 97% of lending within risk grades 1-5 and very low levels of default.